bedrocklinux/bedrocklinux-website/markdown/faq.md

 If someone is using equal parts of multiple different distributions, what should one call the resulting operating system?
-Say, for example, that exactly one third of the installed and in use for a given Linux distro "install" comes from Arch Linux, another third from Alpine Linux, and the last third from Gentoo Linux.
+Say, for example, that exactly one third of the installed and in use for a given Linux distro install comes from Arch Linux, another third from Alpine Linux, and the last third from Gentoo Linux.
 Which distro is the user running?
-Answering the question with a simple "Arch", "Alpine" or "Gentoo" would be misleading.
-One cannot tie it to typically "hard" concepts such as the init system or the kernel, as these are fluid concepts in Bedrock Linux.
+Answering the question with a simple "Arch," "Alpine," or "Gentoo" would be misleading.
+One cannot tie it to typically firm concepts such as the init system or the kernel, as these are fluid concepts in Bedrock Linux.
 It is possible to switch any of those with a reboot while still using the *exact* same rest of the system.
 Instead of expecting people to answer the question of "which distro are you running?" with